 Keep aware of timings Set out enough time to spend on each task you are given and keep a meeting on schedule.
 Remember that it is better to turn up to the day thirty minutes early than three minutes late.

 Act in accordance to Unilever’s values: integrity, respect, responsibility and pioneering.
 Interrupting somebody or completely dismissing their opinion, for instance, doesn’t align with this standard.
-In Unilever’s ‘Code of business principles and code policies’ document, Unilever’s CEO puts ‘pioneering’ alongside having ‘stretching business ambitions’ and a ‘desire for continuous improvements’; this is a reminder that you will be working within a commercial environment and that you need to keep the quality of products, the cost of products and the needs of the customer in mind.
+In Unilever’s ‘Code of business principles and code policies’ document, Unilever’s CEO states their values 'not only protect Unilever, and each and every one of us, but will help us to have a meaningful impact on the lives of millions o people across our value chain’; this is a reminder that you will be working within a commercial environment and that you need to keep the quality of products, the cost of products and the needs of the customer in mind.

 Show your interest and find out what you need to by asking questions.
-Unilever stresses that this day is as much for you to find out what it is like to work for the company as it is about the recruiters choosing you.
-The recruiters advise on their website to ask questions.
+Unilever stresses that this virtual centre is as much for you to find out what it is like to work for the company as it is about the recruiters choosing you.
+You'll likely have a chance to speak with current employees and graduates and the recruiters advise on their website to ask questions.
 Prepare questions in advance – think about what you really want to know – but keep a few ‘in your back pocket’ in case these are answered.
 Good ones that can help you find out about working life at Unilever include: ‘What do you find most enjoyable about your job?’, ‘What has been the most challenging aspect of working in your role (or, if talking to a graduate, transitioning from university to the workplace)?’, ‘How did you come to work at Unilever?’ and ‘What would I be expected to achieve in my first six months?’.

-Remember not to swear and, finally, don’t be afraid to take refreshments.
+Remember not to swear and, finally, remember to have refreshments on hand.
 You’ll need to keep your energy up.